Skip to content

 Short description

-A Linux instance might not boot after you change it to a Nitro-based instance because of the following reasons:
+An EC2 Linux instance might not boot after you change it to a Nitro-based instance because of the following reasons:

-- You didn't activate the enhanced networking enaSupport attribute on the instance.
+• You didn't activate the enaSupport enhanced networking attribute on the instance.

-- You didn't install the Elastic Network Adapter (ENA) driver on the instance.
+• You didn't install the Elastic Network Adapter (ENA) driver on the instance.

-- You didn't install the NVMe driver on the instance.
+• You didn't install the NVMe driver on the instance.
 Or, you didn't load the NVMe module in the initramfs image of the instance.

 Note: Amazon Elastic Block Store (Amazon EBS) volumes appear as NVMe devices to Nitro-based instances.
-This changes the device names.
+This configuration changes the device names.

 Resolution